Ahren-Chen/ShyftLabs-Assessment/README.md

 ## Courses Page

 - Must provide a form with Course Name and a submit button
-- When submitting all forms must be filled
+- When submitting all fields must be filled
 - After all requirements are fulfilled, course is added to the data base, inputs are cleared, and a confirmation notification appears
 - Users can see a list of all stored courses that updates after every new addition of a course

+## Results Page

+- Must provide a form with course name, student name, and score fields as a dropdown box
+- When submitting, all fields must be filled
+- After all requirements are fulfilled, the results are added to the data base, inputs are cleared, and a confirmation notification appears
+- Users can see a list of all stored results that updates after every new addition of a result

 ## Dependencies
 - Python 3.12.0